sharkrf/osp-http-api/README.md

 ### passwordsettings.cgi

-Allows you to change openSPOT's password. *changed* is 1 if the password has been changed.
+Allows you to change openSPOT's password.

 Query:
 ```json